gmtiddia/ngpu_multi_area_model_simulation/README.md

 --------------------------------------------------------------------------------

 ## Authors
-Gianmarco Tiddia, Bruno Golosio, Jasper Albers, Johanna Senk, Francesco Simula, Jari Pronold, Alexander van Meegen, Elena Pastorelli, Pier Stanislao Paolucci and Sacha J. van Albada
+Gianmarco Tiddia, Bruno Golosio, Jasper Albers, Johanna Senk, Francesco Simula, Jari Pronold, Viviana Fanti, Elena Pastorelli, Pier Stanislao Paolucci and Sacha J. van Albada

 --------------------------------------------------------------------------------

 ## Outline
-The directory ``multi-area-model-ngpu`` contains the [NeuronGPU](https://github.com/golosio/NeuronGPU) implementation of the [Multi-area model](https://github.com/INM-6/multi-area-model).
+The directory ``multi-area-model-ngpu`` contains the [NEST GPU](https://github.com/golosio/NeuronGPU) implementation of the [Multi-area model](https://github.com/INM-6/multi-area-model).

 The directory ``analysis`` contains the scripts that extract the distributions and perform all the plots depicted in the manuscript.